 Welcome to the Teen & Tween Page!

-We are updating this page and hope that you (teens and tweens) will check-it regularly.
-If any of you are unsure whether this is the page for you, the general group of folks who would find this page most interesting would be those in grades 6 – 12, or roughly ages 11 – 17.
+If any of you are unsure whether this is the page for you, those most likely to find this page of interest would be in grades 6 to 12, or roughly ages 11 to 17.
 Everyone is, of course, welcome to peruse the page.
 The reading resources on young adult materials might appeal to many library patrons, regardless of age.

 Youth Services Librarian

-In July 2016, Amy D. Kuilema joined our staff as the new Head of Youth Services.
+In July 2016, Amy D. Kuilema joined our staff as the Head of Youth Services.
 Amy is the librarian for patrons from birth through age 17.
 Prior to becoming a librarian, Amy taught fifth and sixth grade.
 While getting her Master in Library and Information Science degree, Amy worked with teens and tweens at the Bellingham Public Library.
 She is a big fan of Young Adult fiction and will be working on adding new titles to the collection.
+If you have suggestions, please contact Amy (978) 874-7416) or at email@example.com.

-Amy is also working on ideas for providing information, resources, and programming that would interest middle and high schoolers.
-A Teen & Tween Advisory Board meets regularly during the school year to give input.
-During its first year, the board was instrumental in updating series and had major input in planning the 2017 Summer Reading Program for Teens & Tweens!
-More information is on Summer Reading is posted on the Welcome Page.
+During its first year, the Teen & Tween Advisory Board was instrumental in updating series and had major input in planning the 2017 Summer Reading Program for Teens & Tweens.
+Dates of meetings will be posted on the Home Page.
 If you have any questions or just want to say hi, stop by the library, or give Amy a call at 978-874-7416.

 The “Ultimate Reading List“ from Teenreads.com is compiled by teens.
 There are over 400 titles teens have selected as perfect choices for reading and discussing.
 Teen Reads may be the best place to find a new book you would like, based on the reviews and recommendations of other teens.
 Titles range from young adult books to adult books that teens enjoyed.
 You can read great reviews of the books that might interest you.
 You might find your next favorite book here!